-financial inclusion of people with disabilities.

-include driving small business growth and
+Office of Disability Inclusion ("ODI"): leads strategy and initiatives aimed at driving an inclusive workplace while helping our Firm aspire to be a bank of choice for people with disabilities.
+ODI's other focus areas include driving small business growth and entrepreneurship, community development and financial inclusion of people with disabilities.
 Advancing Hispanics & Latinos ("AHL"): works on promoting the growth and success of the Hispanic and Latino community across the globe both inside and out of our Firm.
 Its efforts are focused on extending opportunities for students, employees, business owners and communities to help them build a stronger economic foundation.